 Set in mortar bed

-Pavers should be laid using appropriate size spacers, ensuring pavers are not laid across expansion gaps.
-Fill gaps between the pavers with cement based grout.
+Porcelain landscape pavers should be laid using appropriate size spacers, ensuring pavers are not laid across expansion gaps.
+Fill gaps between the pavers with cement-based grout.

 Some pavers colors are available in a range of sizes, enabling a more random laying pattern to be designed, as illustrated opposite.